 Let's start with simply looking at the raw data which we have just received from the Ethernet.
-Do this by placing rx_frame in a watch windows and expanding it so that the length of the frame (frame_size) and the pointer to the data (ptEth) are visible [do you recognise the length from earlier?]. ptEth has a value which you can double click on and insert to the clip board before pasting it into the address field of a memory display window (if this window is not yet visible, activate it in the debug menu).
+Do this by placing rx\frame in a watch windows and expanding it so that the length of the frame (frame\size) and the pointer to the data (ptEth) are visible. ptEth has a value which you can double click on and insert to the clip board before pasting it into the address field of a memory display window (if this windows is not yet visible, activate it in the debug menu).
 Now you will see the raw Ethernet frame in memory - note that this is in the local computer's memory and the address of its location has nothing to do with the storage place on the real target.
+However its location is governed by the buffer descriptors in an analogue fashion to the operation in real device.